mateogianolio/hopfield-colors/README.md

 $ node main.js
 ```

 Edit the beginning of ```main.js``` if you want to use different colors.

-The average error of the network output is subtracted from the transparency of each pixel.
+The transparency of each pixel is based on the uncertainty of the neural network's response to its color.

 ## Observations